zhaobi360/j360-quiz-project/README.md

 Matching answers
 Short answers

-4. Click the Submit bottom when finishing each question to get score and instant feedback. if the final submit bottom is clicked, all the questions will be invisible.
+4. Click the Submit bottom when finishing each question to get score and instant feedback.

-5. Each question will be hidden after clicking the Submit button. (cannot submit a question twice or more.)
+5. Each submit bottom will be 'grey' after clicking the button. (cannot submit a question twice or more.)

 6. Results will be shown when all the questions are finished, scores and feedbacks are shown.